Ruteri/gocontext/README.md

 - Creates a dedicated "sync directory" containing all context files
 - Uses `go list ./...` to discover packages in your project
 - Extracts concise package documentation using `go doc -short -all`
+- Intelligently skips documentation generation when files haven't changed
 - Includes all README.md files from your project
-- Flexible filtering - include/exclude both directories and packages
+- Smart inclusion/exclusion with automatic detection of directories vs. packages
 - Respects Git's `.gitignore` patterns when running in a Git repository
 - Uses symlinks to maintain references to original files
 - Uses a flat structure with prefixed filenames for easy upload